DPBH2023/DARK-PATTERNS/Readme.md

 The Chrome Extension front-end that scrapes the active web page is written in Javascript.
 For the back-end, a Python server running Flask interfaces Bernoulli Naive Bayes models to classify tokens of text sent to it.

 Our solution utilizes a multifaceted approach, combining web scraping and Natural Language Processing (NLP) techniques to analyze text content and identify deceptive design tactics.
-One notable feature of our extension is the dynamic redirection mechanism, which guides users to an educational resource on Optical Character Recognition (OCR) technology when traditional scraping methods encounter obstacles.
-While our solution does not directly integrate OCR functionality, the dynamic redirection serves as a proactive measure to educate users about potential alternatives in data extraction.

 **RESULT:**